duocoders/duocoders.github.io/_drafts/duocode-0.4-beta-is-now-available.md

 ## Questions?
 Issues?
 Let us know!

+This is a beta, and there might be things that don't work correctly.
+Please let us know about them, so we can fix them!

-Please don't hesitate to contact us about any questions you might have, or issues you may encounter at our [support website](http://support.duoco.de), or by email to [support@duoco.de.](mailto:support@duoco.de)
+Don't hesitate to contact us about any questions you might have, or issues you may encounter at our [support website](http://support.duoco.de), or by email to [support@duoco.de.](mailto:support@duoco.de)

+Don't forget to [download](http://duoco.de/download) DuoCode 0.4 beta!

 Happy coding!
 &nbsp;-The DuoCode Team